GDSC-PLM/gdg-phsw-2025/documentation/SRS-Document.md

 **Assumptions:**
 1. All event content (text, dates, speaker bios) is finalized
-2. Google Forms registration link will be provided before deployment
+2. Google Forms registration link will be provided before launch
 3. Partner/sponsor information will be available before launch
-4. Domain name or Vercel subdomain will be configured
-5. Target users have modern browsers with JavaScript enabled
+4. Target users have modern browsers with JavaScript enabled

 **Dependencies:**
-1. Vercel platform availability and reliability
-2. Next.js framework stability (using latest stable version)
+1. Next.js framework stability (using latest stable version)
-3. TypeScript toolchain and compiler
+2. TypeScript toolchain and compiler
-4. External Google Forms service for registration
+3. External Google Forms service for registration
-5. Internet connectivity for users accessing the site
+4. Internet connectivity for users accessing the site

 ---